 How long do hot water systems last?

-Hot water systems are integral to our homes and can perform perfectly for years with tender loving care.
-The general rule is that residential hot water systems should have 6-13 years.
-Replacing your current system with a newer model is recommended if any tank gets older than 12 years.
+Hot water systems are integral to our homes and can perform perfectly for years with tender, loving care.
+The general rule is that residential hot water systems should last 6-13 years.
+If any tank gets older than 12 years, replacing your current system with a newer model is recommended.

 What system do I need?